pauldes/nba/README.md

 ## Main challenges

-- Imbalanced data : there is only 1 MVP per year, among hundreds of players.
+**Imbalanced data** : there is only 1 MVP per year, among hundreds of players.
 Solutions :
 - use MVP share instead of MVP award
 - use generally accepted tresholds to filter non-MVP players : more than 40% of games played

-- Label consistency : a player winning MVP one year may not have won MVP the year before, event with the same stats.
+**Label consistency** : a player winning MVP one year may not have won MVP the year before, event with the same stats.
 It all depends on the concurrency.
 Solutions :
--   normalize stats (min-max or standardization) per season
+- normalize stats per season
+  - min-max scaling
+  - standardization

 ## Future work